 How do health services work?

-Our UnitedHealthcare Insurance Liaison is Kevin C. Lee who is available to answer any questions you may have about the student health insurance.
+Our UnitedHealthcare Insurance Liaison is Kevin C. Lee who is available to answer any questions you may have about the student health insurance plan.

 Why go to counseling?

 International students seek counseling for many of the same reasons that U.S. American students do, regarding issues such as academics and research, relationships, identity, family, or career.
-What is different for international students are the additional pressures of language concerns, cultural adjustment, or forming relationships with persons who are culturally different.
+What is different for international students is the additional pressure of language concerns, cultural adjustment, or forming relationships with persons who are culturally different.

 Before we can answer why you may find counseling helpful, let us first understand the cultural challenges of seeking help.
 All students at some point in their college career experience a wide range of emotional reactions to changes, such as anxiety, fear, or depression.
 These are normal feelings that people experience just as part of being human.
 Sometimes these feelings can continue and interfere with learning and personal growth.